 Frequently Asked Questions (FAQs)

-For the best results, let the rub sit on the meat for at least 15 minutes and up to 2 hours.
+Let the rub sit on the meat for at least 15 minutes and up to 2 hours for the best results.
 Just make sure to place the meat back in the fridge if you are not cooking it right away.
 I usually put the rub on the meat, then preheat the grill.
 By the time the grill is heated, the meat is ready to be placed on the grill.
 Because the meat is smoked, it is cooked at a lower temperature, and the rub will have lots of time to work its magic.

 To make the rub stick better, drizzle a light layer of olive oil onto the chicken before applying the dry rub.
-The olive oil helps the rub stick better to the meat, so it is less likely to fall off.
+The olive oil helps the rub stick better to the meat, making it less likely to fall off.

 Many people love barbecue sauce on their meat.
 It can be used with a dry rub, but apply it during the last few minutes of cooking.